CiscoSteve42/Notes/Misc/markdown.md

 --------

 - Copypasta from https://emojipedia.org/ into your editor 💀
-- "I could eat a 🍑for hours" ~ Nick Cage, Face/Off
+- "I could eat a 🍑 for hours" ~ Nick Cage, Face/Off